Neuropathy

 If left untreated, neuropathy can cause a number of conditions.

 The ulcer, if left untreated, can become gangrenous.
-This is when part of the skin or the tissues beneath the skin die due a lack of blood supply.
-If this occurs, you may require a procedure called a debridement to remove the death skin and tissues, and will be given antibiotics to fight the infection.
+This is when part of the skin or the tissues beneath the skin die due to a lack of blood supply.
+If this occurs, you may require a procedure called a debridement to remove the dead skin and tissues, and you will be given antibiotics to fight the infection.
 In extreme cases, toes or feet may need to be amputated to rid the infection.

-For this reason, it's very important to take care of your feet if you have neuropathy - particularly if it is caused by diabetes.
+For this reason, it's very important to take care of your feet if you have neuropathy, particularly if it is caused by diabetes.
 Your doctor may refer you to a foot specialist (podiatrist) to inspect your feet regularly.

 If you have diabetes, keeping your blood sugar stable can reduce your risk of developing neuropathy.
 If you have difficulty controlling your blood sugar levels, speak to your doctor or diabetes nurse for advice on managing your diabetes.